-These experiences shaped my perception of what martial arts practice should be like.
+These experiences, shaped in the land of karate, formed my perception of what martial arts practice should be.

 U.S. Marine Corps- Security experience in the US, Europe, and Asia.